Are family devotions important?

 Family devotions are a key to the blessing of James 1:25: “Whoever [families, included!] looks intently into the perfect law that gives freedom, and continues in it—not forgetting what they have heard, but doing it—they will be blessed in what they do.”

-Recommended Resources: The One-Year Book of Josh McDowell's Family Devotions by McDowell & Hostetler and Logos Bible Software.
+Recommended Resource: The One-Year Book of Josh McDowell's Family Devotions by McDowell & Hostetler

 Are children always a blessing from God?